 Waiting for Albert, at La Scène Parisienne

 There are five of them.
-Five who don't share the same ideas or opinions, but have to live together.
-There's Albert the husband, Janine the first wife, Virginie the second wife, Jacques the son who became Jacqueline, the daughter, and Kévin, an ex-student of Virginie with whom he has entered into a civil partnership.
-So naturally, there are misunderstandings, some mix-ups, and stories of jealousy… It all leads to a comedy that is both quirky and hilarious featuring Marie-Bénédicte Roy, Jeanne Savary, Aëla Chanel, Pierre Deny, and Tom Almodar.
+Five who don't share the same ideas or opinions, yet must coexist.
+There's Albert the husband, Janine the first wife, Virginie the second wife, Jacques who has become Jacqueline, the daughter, and Kévin, an old student of Virginie's with whom he has formed a civil partnership.
+Naturally, this leads to misunderstandings, mix-ups, and jealousy...
+The perfect recipe for a wildly funny comedy featuring Marie-Bénédicte Roy, Jeanne Savary, Aëla Chanel, Pierre Deny, and Tom Almodar.
 You'll laugh until you cry and you'll want more!

 .